LSX-UniWue/non-item-transformers/docs/source/configuration/module.rst

    files.
 -  ``num_negative_samples``: The number of negative samples to draw from the provided probability file.
--  ``metrics`` you can define all metrics you can also define using all items of the dataset.
+-  ``metrics``: you can define all metrics you can also define using all items of the dataset.

-TODO: point to the help script to calculate the file
+The probability file is generated automatically during the dataset generation process TODO: point to the help script to calculate the file

 Fixed Subset
 ~~~~~~~~~~~~